On Tight FPT Time Approximation Algorithms for k-Clustering Problems: Preliminaries

 When $f$ are the $L_\infty$ and $L_1$ norms, the problem becomes capacitated $k$-center\footnote{In the literature, capacitated $k$-center refers to the problem where $F$ and $C$ can be unrelated, instead of the problem where $F = C$.} and capacitated $k$-median respectively.

+Throughout the paper, we assume we are given an efficient oracle for the norm $f$.
 We can assume distances are either $\infty$ or integers in $[0, \poly(n)]$, by losing a factor of $1+\epsilon$ in the approximation ratio.
 See Appendix~\ref{appendix:distance-polynomial}.
 As is typical, we do sampling and make guesses during our algorithms.
 When analyzing the algorithm, we define the conditions for the sampling steps being successful, and the correct answers for all the guesses.
 In the actual algorithm, we have to enumerate all possibilities for the guesses.
 It suffices for our algorithm to succeed with $\frac1{g(k, \epsilon)\poly(n)}$ probability, as we can repeat it many times and output the best solution generated, to increase the probability to $1-1/\poly(n)$.
 For the guessing and repetition to be feasible, it is required that we can compute the cost of the constructed solutions.
-This is typically the case.
+For most natural norms, the optimal assignment $\sigma$, and thus the minimum cost, can be computed efficiently given the set $S$ of open facilities.
+For general norms $f$, the cost can be approximated within a factor of $1+\epsilon$.